Some simple steps can help minimize or avoid muscle problems from Crestor and other cholesterol-lowering drugs.

-The advantage of having six statins on the market (in 2005) is that each one has a unique chemical composition.
+The advantage of having seven statins on the market is that each one has a unique chemical composition.
 These differences mean that one statin may cause you trouble while another may work flawlessly for you.
-In addition to Crestor, the other statins are Lescol (fluvastatin), Lipitor (atorvastatin), Mevacor (lovastatin), Pravachol (pravastatin), and Zocor (simvastatin).
+In addition to Crestor, the other statins are Lescol (fluvastatin), Lipitor (atorvastatin), Mevacor (lovastatin), Livalo (pitavastatin), Pravachol (pravastatin), and Zocor (simvastatin).

 While it's impossible to differentiate what pain is truly caused by a statin and what are the normal aches and pains of getting older, it's important to report unexplainable muscle pain to your doctor.